martinpetkovski/martinpetkovski.github.io/n/pages/code-standard-cpp.md

 	#define USE_POINTER
 	SOME_LABEL:

-Enums should be scoped with enum class, enum members are named using PascalCase, each one in a new row.
+Enums should be scoped with enum class.
+Enum members are named using PascalCase, each one in a new row.

 	enum class Elements
 	{